 Product portfolio breadth

-A decade ago, most nicotine demand was for e-liquid.
+A decade ago, most extracted nicotine demand was for e-liquid.
 Today, a supplier needs to serve e-liquid manufacturers, pouch producers, pharmaceutical NRT companies, and increasingly HTP customers.
 Each one has different product specs.
 Different concentration requirements.
 Different documentation standards.

-Quality is converging upward
+Quality standards are converging upward

 Even non-pharmaceutical products now routinely require pharmacopoeial-grade nicotine.
 This is not manufacturers being cautious.
 It is regulators and retail buyers raising the floor.
 The gap between "pharmaceutical grade" and "everything else" is closing because everything else is being pulled up to pharmaceutical standards.